maneki-neko-statheros/Maneki-Neko-The-Stable-One/Litepaper.md

 ---

-# 3. How the Vault Works

 The **RWA Vault** is designed to offer investors a stable and transparent way to generate yield by leveraging tokenized real-world assets (RWAs).
-The vault enables contributors to deposit supported RWA tokens, earn interest, and optionally in DeFi strategies for further yield opportunities in decentralized finance (DeFi) protocols.
+The vault enables contributors to deposit supported RWA tokens, earn interest, and optionally participate in DeFi strategies for further yield opportunities in decentralized finance (DeFi) protocols.

 ---

-## **1. Depositing into Vaults**
+## ** Depositing into Vaults**

 Investors can deposit tokenized RWAs, such as gold-backed tokens, into the decentralized vault.
 These deposits serve as collateral for generating yield and minting stablecoins.

 ### **Supported Assets**
 - **Initially Supported**:
-  - Gold-backed tokens such as **NNN**, **PAXG** and XAUT**.
+  - Gold-backed tokens such as **NNN**, **PAXG** and **XAUT**.
 - **Future Expansions**:
   - Additional RWA tokens, including **silver tokens**, **real estate tokens**, and **diamond tokens**.